 Overview

 Central Authentication Service, or CAS, is a single sign-on (SSO) protocol used by many organizations.
 In general, CAS allows users to log in once within an organization and then become authenticated everywhere within the organization.
-With FormAssembly, this means that your forms can only be submitted by respondents who have authenticated through CAS.
-And, in combination with the CAS Prefill Connector, you can easily import attribute data directly into your forms.
+With FormAssembly, this means your forms would only be submitted by respondents who have authenticated through CAS.
+In combination with the CAS Prefill Connector, you can easily import attribute data directly into your forms.

 The following instructions will show you how to set up your FormAssembly form so that only form respondents authenticated by a specific CAS provider (such as your enterprise or educational institution) can access the form.